doctorfree/MMM-MacAddressScan/README.md

 ```

 ## TelegramBot integration
-You can dynamically control whether the IP address of devices is displayed in
+You can dynamically control some MMM-MacAddressScan configuration settings
-MMM-MacAddressScan using the Telegram app by installing the
+using the Telegram app by installing the
 [MMM-TelegramBot](https://github.com/bugsounet/MMM-TelegramBot)
 module and adding MMM-TelegramBot configuration to your `config.js`.